 To run the gate-level simulation, the Xilinx Simulation Libraries must be compiled for the user system.
-See the Compiling Xilinx Simulation Libraries (COMPXLIB) in the Xilinx ISE Synthesis and Verification Design Guide and the Xilinx ISE Software Manuals and Help.
-Documents can be downloaded from www.xilinx.com/support/software_manuals.htm.
+See the Compiling Xilinx Simulation Libraries (COMPXLIB) in the Xilinx Synthesis and Simulation Design Guide, available from www.xilinx.com/support/software_manuals.htm.